Lash Extensions FAQ

 HOW DO I CLEAN MY EYES?

 Gently using mild products.
 Always wait 24 hours to do this straight after the procedure.

 CAN I GET A LASH LIFT IF I HAVE VERY SHORT LASHES?

 Though it can be challenging if the lashes aren't long enough to bring up and back on to the silicone curling pads.
-But give it a shot once and see how you do.
+Your lash technician will advise you.